torproject/sbws/README.md

 [semantic versioning]: https://semver.org/

-In addition to the overall semantic version for sbws as a whole, there are simple integer versions for (i) the protcol sbws clients and servers use to speak to each other, and (ii) the format in which results are stored.
+In addition to the overall semantic version for sbws as a whole, there are simple integer versions for (i) the protocol sbws clients and servers use to speak to each other, and (ii) the format in which results are stored.
 Incrementing either of these version numbers requires a major version change for sbws.
 (Note that the reverse is **not** true: a major sbws version change